Calisthenics VS Weights, which is better for you ?

 Endurance: Calisthenics is regarded beneficial due to endurance.
 There are some cases when participants are required to repeatedly do the same exercises, with no rest, until fully fatigued.
 These practices are re-performed daily after the muscles have had enough healing time overnight, thus increasing your endurance.
 One performs repetitions before the level of fatigue is reached.

-Dangerous Exercises: There are some calisthenics that lack sufficient flexibility, conditioning, or coordination, increasing their level of danger.
+Dangerous Exercises: There is some calisthenics that lacks sufficient flexibility, conditioning, or coordination, increasing their level of danger.
 For instance, one-armed push-ups expose you to the danger of twisting your wrinkle because the entire body weight is placed on one hand.

 Lack of isolation: Calisthenics can only be done as a compound.
 That is to say, that multiple muscles are simultaneously impacted.

 if you want to get involved here is 22 Most Popular Calisthenics Exercises List

 Weightlifting exercises are more intense to the joints as a result of the increased stress courtesy of extra mass.
 The rate at which it builds muscles is much faster than that of Calisthenics.
 You have the liberty to use either weight machines or free weights.
 The decision depends on what you are comfortable with.